fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/assignment-1/assignment-1.md

   - Up to –20 if sketches are repetitive, rely too heavily on a narrow set of visualizations, or show little exploration.

 - Writeups:
-  - Up to –20 if explanations for sketches and design choices are missing, incomplete, or not well justified.
+  - Up to –15 if explanations for sketches and design choices are missing, incomplete, or not well justified.

 - Clarity and organization:
-  - Up to –20 if the Markdown document is unclear, disorganized, or difficult to follow.
+  - Up to –15 if the Markdown document is unclear, disorganized, or difficult to follow.

+- Collaboration process:
+  - Up to -10 if the collaboration process is missing, vague, or superficial (e.g., "we met" with no detail).

 **Important**: The emphasis is on process and reflection.
 Small flaws in drawing quality, neatness, or "correctness" of visualization design will not be penalized as long as your process is thoughtful and documented.
 And remember: the prompts in each task are guides for reflection, not checklists.